 Look for airflow mesh ventilation clothes and UV protection to shield you from the sun’s rays.
 Avoid cotton because it not only absorbs heat but it also soaks up sweat, trapping moisture close to the skin and increasing the risk of chafing.

-Also wear a pair of trail running socks to keep your feet cool and skin dry.
+Also wear a pair of the best trail running socks to keep your feet cool and skin dry.

 You'll need a good quality trail running backpack or running hydration pack to carry extra items.